mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

    - Visual percentage slider showing vector (blue) vs text (green) contributions
    - Provides the most comprehensive results with intelligent score weighting

+### Enhanced Compound Search Pipeline

+The application implements an **advanced compound query structure** that dramatically improves search relevance by distinguishing between exact phrases, individual words, and typos.
+This is critical for technical documentation where precision matters.

+#### Three-Phase Matching Strategy

+1. **Exact Phrase Matching** (Boost: 10/8)
+   - Finds complete phrases like "check engine light" as a unit
+   - Ensures specific procedures rank highest

+2. **Individual Word Matching** (Boost: 5/4)
+   - Finds documents with all words present (even if separated)
+   - Captures related content discussing the topic

+3. **Fuzzy Matching** (Boost: 2/1.5)
+   - Catches typos and variations ("engin lite")
+   - Ensures no relevant content is missed

+#### Smart Field Prioritization

+The pipeline prioritizes **breadcrumb_trail** over **text** because:
+- Section titles contain the most relevant terminology
+- Navigation context helps users find specific procedures faster
+- Reduces noise from incidental mentions in body text

+#### Real-World Impact

+For a search like "check engine light":
+- Documents with the exact phrase in navigation: ~17 points
+- Documents with the phrase in main text: ~13.5 points
+- Documents with only individual words: ~9 points
+- Documents with typos: ~3.5 points (still visible but ranked lower)

+This compound approach ensures the most relevant content always appears first, crucial for technicians who need quick access to specific repair procedures.
+The same enhanced structure is used in both text search and the text component of hybrid search.

 ### Content Structure

 The application intelligently processes car manuals to preserve: